bullhorn/invenias-api-docs/source/index.html.md

 scope | openid api profile offline_access | Scope is a mechanism in OAuth 2.0 to limit an application's access. redirect_uri |  | The post-login URL to redirect to your Application.

-<aside class="notice">In the response there is a header named ‘Location', you will need to redirect the end user to this URL via your application were they will be prompted to sign in via their chosen Identity Provider.</aside>
+<aside class="notice">In the response there is a header named 'Location', you will need to redirect the end user to this URL via your application were they will be prompted to sign in via their chosen Identity Provider.</aside>

 Integrations using the Authorization Code grant type use a redirect URL to direct users to the Invenias login screen as part of the authentication process, requiring initial user interaction to trigger the integration.
 As part of Invenias X, one of the additional features is Single Sign-On, as we allow customers to configure multiple Identity Providers for their users.
 Users can authenticate with the API using any of the enabled Identity Providers.